-BE IT FURTHER RESOLVED, the Kansas Livestock Association supports inclusion of grazing lands in any future 4(d) rule for the LPC with similar incidental take protections as have been afforded cultivated lands.
+BE IT FURTHER RESOLVED, the Kansas Livestock Association supports inclusion of grazing lands in any future 4(d) rule for the LPC with similar incidental take protections as have been afforded cultivated lands without the requirement of a grazing plan approved by a third party.

-BE IT FURTHER RESOLVED, the Kansas Livestock Association is opposed to the fee title acquisition of grazing lands under the Range-Wide Plan as a means of providing long-term conservation for the LPC.
+BE IT FURTHER RESOLVED, the Kansas Livestock Association is opposed to the fee title acquisition of grazing lands under the Range-Wide Plan or any other FWS-approved habitat conservation plan as a means of providing long-term conservation for the LPC.